 May – Estes Park Duck Race Festival – Charity rubber duck down Fall River in early May.

 Jun – Scandinavian Midsummer Festival – three days honoring the summer solstice in June.
 Expect Scandinavian, think Denmark, Sweden and Norway, music, dancing and food.

-Oct – Elk Fest – Come fall, the bull elk’s breeding call can be heard from afar.
-Celebrate the annual elk rut at Bond Park.
+Sep – Elk Fest – Come fall, the bull elk’s breeding call can be heard from afar.
+Celebrate the annual elk rut at Bond Park, held late September.
 Events include bugling contests, educational exhibits, elk seminars, a Mountain Mountain Rendezvous, Native American music, dance and storytelling.
 Bus tours dispatch around 5pm to the best elk viewing spots.
 Food and art vendors sell elk cuisine and elk-ivory jewelry.